 - Multiply: You and your congregation can partner with our District in planting new ministries and churches.

 Jesus describes the Kingdom of God with many images.
 Among His most vivid pictures is that of living things that multiply.
 Your church is alive.
 It is the Body of Christ!
 Healthy living organisms multiply.
 In the Missouri District, we focus on three levels of partnerships that multiply mission.

 - Plus One Community Outreach: Providing coaching and grants up to $1,500 for multiplying new outreach customized to your community.
 (Link to Application)

 - Special Ministry Grants: Networking leaders who develop new and sustaining ministries on college campuses, military bases and in rural/small town settings with resources and grants of up to $5,000.

 - Mission Grants: Partnering with congregations and circuits for “Church Planting” in new mission fields, “Re-planting” urban congregations and the development of Multiethnic Missions.
 The District coordinates these activities with one or more congregations, facilitating strategic development, assessment and training of workers, coaching, networking learning cohorts, stewardship training and major grants.
-The application process for Mission Grants will be open from January 4 to February 25 for projects beginning July 2019.

 Contact Rev. Bill Geis before that time to begin preparing for this process.